joegit111/qbo-attachment-migration-demo/README.md

 ## TL;DR

-Small, self-contained data engineering project that demonstrates how to design an idempotent batch pipeline for migrating legacy file attachments into QuickBooks Online style entities.
+Data engineering project that builds an idempotent batch pipeline for migrating legacy file attachments into QuickBooks Online–style entities.

-The project focuses on:
+The pipeline:

+- Walks a legacy attachment tree and flattens it into an inventory.
+- Normalizes legacy transaction identifiers and joins them against a mapping export.
-- Identifier normalization and mapping verification before any "API" work.
+- Verifies mapping coverage before any "API" work.
-- Idempotent upload logic built around a persistent run log.
+- Runs an idempotent uploader against a fake QBO attachment API.
-- Structured CSV logs for observability, data quality checks, and auditability.
+- Emits structured CSV logs for observability, audit, and safe reruns.
-- A fake remote API with controlled failure modes to exercise error handling and retries.

-Originally inspired by a production migration that handled hundreds of thousands of legacy transactions and more than one hundred thousand attachments, this repository recreates the core ideas on a synthetic, laptop-sized dataset.
+The design is based on a production migration that handled hundreds of thousands of legacy transactions and roughly one hundred seventy thousand attachments.
+This repo replays the core ideas on synthetic, laptop-sized data.

-## Project highlights (for reviewers)
+## Project highlights

-- Designed a configuration-driven, idempotent batch pipeline to migrate legacy attachments into QuickBooks Online style entities.
+- Batch pipeline that treats a messy legacy filesystem as source and a QBO-like API as sink.
-- Implemented explicit identifier normalization and mapping verification to catch data issues before simulated API calls.
+- Explicit identifier normalization and mapping verification to catch data issues before upload.
+- Idempotent uploader keyed on (entity_id, file_name) with a persistent run log.
-- Simulated a remote attachment API with tunable failure rates in order to test error handling, logging, and reruns.
+- Fake remote API with controlled failures to exercise error handling and retries.
-- Emitted structured CSV logs that make partial failures safe to rerun and easy to reason about.
+- Logs designed to be loaded into a warehouse for analysis and audit.

 ## Tech stack

 - Language: Python 3.10+
 - Libraries: standard library only (pathlib, csv, dataclasses, typing, random, time).
-- Storage: local filesystem for both source files and logs (in a real deployment these directories would map cleanly to S3 or GCS buckets).
+- Storage: local filesystem for files and logs (would map cleanly to S3 or GCS buckets).
-- Configuration: environment-variable driven, centralized in `src/config.py`.
+- Configuration: environment variables read in src/config.py (DATA_DIR, FILES_DIR, LOG_DIR).
-- Testing: small `tests/` package intended to cover normalization and idempotency logic.
+- Testing: pytest tests intended to cover normalization, joins, and idempotency behavior.

 ## Architecture snapshot